foselab/Theano/README.md

-This project provides a framework that enable the verification of the consistency and completeness of Requirements Tables.
+Theano is a framework that enables the verification of the consistency and completeness of Requirements Tables.

-The project is made by three parts:

-(i) The requirementExtractor: it extracts from a model the requirements associated with a given Requirement Tables.
-The requirementExtractor is a matlab function.
-It can be executed as follows: requirementsTable2requirements("Model", "DestinationFile");

-For example, the command

-requirementsTable2requirements("ProjectExamples/Example1.slx","ProjectExamples/Example1.txt");

-writes the requirements of the Requirements Tables contained in the Simulink model Example1 in the file requirementsExample1.txt

-(ii)

-The project is structured as follows
+The content of each folder is detailed in the following:

+- Workspace: contains the Eclipse workspace containing the implementation Theano.
+This folder is useful for developers that amy want to work and improve the implementation of Theano
+- Deploy: contains a jar file that contains an instance of Theano that can be used to process existing Requirements Tables.
+This folder is useful for users of Theano that may want to download an instance of Theano and use it to analyze existing project
-- ProjectExamples: contains a set of projects that are used to test the application
+- Evaluation: contains the files that are useful to replicate the experiments presented in our paper.